New Alliance Party: 1992 presidential election

 During the 1992 presidential election, Fulani again ran for president on the NAP ticket.
 Maria Elizabeth Muñoz, a Chicano activist, was chosen as her running mate.
 Muñoz had previously run for Senate and governor in California on Peace and Freedom Party tickets.
 Fulani lost the party's nomination to Ron Daniels of Jesse Jackson's Rainbow Coalition.
 Fulani also entered the New Hampshire primary for the Democratic Party presidential nomination in 1992, gaining some press coverage for her frequent heckling of Bill Clinton's campaign appearances after she was excluded from the New Hampshire Democratic debates.
 In 1992, the NAP also ran some candidates in other races, including US Senate candidates in Arizona, Illinois, Indiana, and New York.
 The best-performing NAP Senate presidential candidate was Mohammad T. Mehdi in New York, who came in fourth place with 0.8% of the vote.

-Disbanding
+Dissolution

 By the mid-1990s, the NAP and its weekly newspaper The National Alliance had been disbanded.
 In 1994, Fulani and Newman joined the Patriot Party for a period, one of many groups which competed for control over Ross Perot's Reform Party in the years to come.
 The same year, Fulani and former The National Alliance editor Jacqueline Salit formed the Committee for a Unified Independent Party, an organization dedicated to bringing various independent groups together to challenge the bipartisan nature of American politics.
 The Fulani and Newman operatives later became associated with the Independence Party of New York.